ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/next-services.md

 **Industry projects**

-Industry projects wishing to continue with HPC access beyond ARCHER2 should get in touch via the contact listed on the [ARCHER2 Industrial Engagement](https://www.archer2.ac.uk/community/industry/) page.
+Industry projects on ARCHER2 should have been contacted by EPCC to discuss arrangements beyond the end of the ARCHER2 service.
+If you have not been contacted by EPCC or have any questions, please get in touch via the contact listed on the [ARCHER2 Industrial Engagement](https://www.archer2.ac.uk/community/industry/) page.

 **Other projects**